 When the dictionary turns off, it doesn’t lose any memory or history.
 When I turn it on, it automatically starts where I stopped.
 Even if I was in the middle of a “jump” activity, I can go back to the previous word.
 It’s more like a “sleeping mode”.
-It may be a detail, but it makes using the dictionary very much pleasant
+It may be a detail, but it makes using the dictionary very much pleasant.

-As the dictionary aim at Japanese learning English, there is a fantastic feature concerning pronunciation: whenever you are in a definition in English, you can press the “voice” button and select any word or combination of words that will be read out loud.
+As the dictionary aims at Japanese learning English, there is a fantastic feature concerning pronunciation: whenever you are in a definition in English, you can press the “voice” button and select any word or combination of words that will be read out loud.
 I am aware that this feature does not interest English native speaker, but for people like me (to whom English pronunciation is the most esoteric thing in the world) it can be very helpful!

 Having an electronic dictionary allowed me to definitively expelled my phone out of my desk.
 Before, I had to keep my phone, because it was my dictionary.
-I used the “traditional Chinese handwriting input” of my iPhone to look up kanji words on the internet (why they have a handwriting input for Chinese and not for Japanese, I would like to know).
+I used the “traditional Chinese handwriting input” of my iPhone to look up kanji words on the internet (why they have handwriting input for Chinese and not for Japanese, I don’t know).
 Then, you certainly know what happens.
 You reach for your phone to look up a word and realise you got this notification… without knowing how it happened, 20 minutes have disappeared and the time you had to study is almost over.

-When I want to read a challenging novel that requires efforts, I know that my mind would be more than willing to escape this strain if my phone solicits me, so it’s best not to have it around.
+When I want to read a challenging novel that requires efforts, I know that my mind would be more than willing to escape this strain if my phone solicits me, so it’s best not to have it around!

 About the dictionaries